TasniaSanta/Resturant_project/README.md

 **test_btn_equals:**
 - This test checks the functionality of the btn_equals function.
 - It mocks the return value of the get method to simulate the input "3+5".
-- It triggers the btn_equals function.
--It asserts that after clicking the equals button, the text_Input.set method is called once with the result of the expression "3+5", which is "8".

 These unit tests ensure that the calculator functions (btn_click, btn_clear, and btn_equals) behave as expected when invoked with certain inputs or actions.
 By verifying these behaviors, I can ensure the correctness and reliability of the calculator application.
 The results of the unit tests for the functions calculator application

 <img src="https://github.com/TasniaSanta/Resturant_project/blob/main/photo/unittest_screenshot.png" alt="alt text" width="350"/>

 Here is [Unittest](https://github.com/TasniaSanta/Resturant_project/blob/main/test_system.py) file

 # 9. IDE